 Part 4.
-General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options
+General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options 10-15 Credits

-Students may select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and-9-11 credits of general electives (for a total of 17 credits) to earn a Bachelor of Arts Degree or select 20 credits of general electives to earn a Bachelor of Science Degree.
-Students may use general electives toward meeting the program requirements for a supporting program or minor also.
+Students may select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and 2-4 credits of general electives (for a total of 10-12 credits) to earn a Bachelor of Arts Degree or select 15 credits of general electives to earn a Bachelor of Science Degree.
+Students may use general electives toward meeting the program requirements for a minor also.

-Music Production -Studio
+Music Production - Studio